czarmanu/currnt/README.md

 cd currnt/
 ```

-Create Docker image
+Create Docker image:

 ```
 docker build -t chdavid/currnt:app0 -f Dockerfile_app0 .
 ```

-Execute Docker image as a Docker container.
-The `--rm` option deletes the
+Execute Docker image as a Docker container:
-container after execution.
-The `-p 9000:8080` option maps Transmission Control
-Protocol (TCP) ports.
-In this case, the `8080` port in the Docker container is
-mapped to the `9000` port in the Docker host.

 ```
 docker run --rm -p 9000:8080 chdavid/currnt:app0
 ```

+> The `--rm` option deletes the container after execution.
+The `-p 9000:8080`
+> option maps Transmission Control Protocol (TCP) ports.
+In this case, the
+> `8080` port in the Docker container is mapped to the `9000` port in the Docker
+> host.

 Try it out: